jshen96/ComcastCodeChallenge/README.md

 ## Running the tests
 To test compile the Testing class
 <code> javac Testing.java</code> <br>
-To run tests ,
+To run tests after compilation is successful, <br>
 <code>java Testing</code>
+the testing class has different methods to enable testing.
+Each method has comments that explain functionality
+*  <code>testProgSystemIn(String line, String input,String expOut,String name)</code>
+*  <code>testProg(String line, String expRes, String testName)</code>
+*  <code>testErr(String line, String expRes,String testName)</code>
+To add custom test, please use these methods in the main function in the testing class

-### Parameters
+### Arguments
-* -f file.txt --> takes in a file name after the parameter
+* -f file.txt --> takes in a file path after the parameter
 * -x --> sets the hex flag so that digits are evaluated in hex

+Program will indicate if arguments are not set correctly / if there are any alien arguments

 ## Built With